ikanedo/react-redux-simple-validate/docs/faq.md

 2. Password input with mask toggle - https://codesandbox.io/s/5k13v713x4

 ## How do I change an input value programmatically?
-You need to dispatch one of the following redux actions
+The form data is stored in Redux.
+Therefore, you need to dispatch one of the following redux actions to manipulate the value.

 1. `setInputValue(formName, { inputName: 'value' })`
 2. `setDataReplace(formName, { inputName: 'value' })`